 The code requires the dispenser to train and complete the training checklist with their assistant(s) every year.
 The vendor must keep the training checklist on hand for 5 years.

-To connect with Lakeland College about the Commercial Pesticide Dispenser Certificate Program and the exam:
+Connect with Lakeland College about the Commercial Pesticide Dispenser Certificate Program and the exam:

-To connect with Olds College for information about the Lawn and Garden Pesticide Dispenser Program:
+Connect with Olds College for information about the Lawn and Garden Pesticide Dispenser Program: